Nursing Cover Letter Example and Writing Guide [+ Template]

 Nursing Cover Letter Format

 Follow these tips below to author a great cover letter for any nursing position.

 - Write the letter in active voice style writing.
 Grammarly.com defines active voice as having “a strong, direct, and clear tone.”
 This will ensure the letter sounds professional, is clear, and displays the written communication skills required for the job.

-- Review the patient care policies listed on the healthcare providers "About Us" page to gain insight into what the provider values in terms of ensuring customer wellness and care.
+- Review the patient care policies listed on the healthcare providers' "About Us" page.
+Gain insight into what the provider values to ensure customer wellness and care.

 - For those with no previous work experience, use test scores and personal stories to show a passion for the job.

 The best practice to follow is to greet the cover letter reader by name.
 Saying "Dear Mr. Johnson."
 Rather than "Dear Hiring Manager."
 It shows the candidate has taken the time to research the hospital staff and understand who is hiring for the position.

 A nursing position is all about providing optimal patient care.
 Nurses and nurse practitioners see patients more frequently than physicians or general practitioners.
 Speaking about patient care, how patient care is provided, and the candidate's passion for patient care can create a powerful nursing cover letter.

 Experienced nurses have career accomplishments they can reference.
 An accomplishment can be the number of patients they have been able to treat.
 Or an accomplishment can be the types of treatment that have been provided to patients.